hugocrvl/TytoAlba_NewReferenceGenome/5_RepeatsRed/README.md

 ## Description

-In this directory, I am going to investigate any toggling within the LG11 inversion.
-First, I quantify the amount of repeats across the assembly haplotypes with red.
+In this directory is described how we quantified the amount of repeats across the assembly haplotypes with Red.

 ## Detection with red

-Tristan previously installed this tool on his directory.

 ``` bash
 mkdir -p ./0.1_FaReference/